Bfilipovic/SljivaExplorer/README.md

 # Explorer

-Standalone Explorer application for searching parts and transactions across the SljivaStore network.
+Standalone Explorer application for searching parts and transactions across the Nomin network.

 ## Structure